top of page

 Supplies needed: Journal or paper and writing utensils

 Although you can jump right into this lesson by instructing the students to consider the following writing prompts and write their opinions independently, there is a real advantage to small group conversation as part of this lesson.
-If time allows, first place students in small group to discuss the following questions:
+If time allows first place students in small group or with a partner to discuss the following questions:

 • What was a time that a teacher really helped you?